Please see the link below for our latest Bromyard info article which includes the latest information on the COVID Vaccinations

 Please telephone the surgery as usual if you are unwell or have an acute problem that is NOT COVID-19 related.
 The receptionist will book you in to speak to a doctor either by phone or video consultation.
 If, following the conversation with the doctor, it is felt that clinically someone needs to see you, the clinician will advise you on what to do.

-Our doors are closed - patients who may be asked to attend to see a clinician are being screened before entry.
+Our doors are closed but we are still seeing patients.
+Patients are triaged by one of our GPs via telephone or video consultation.
+If the GP feels they then need to see the patient, they will book the appointment - patients who may be asked to attend to see a clinician are being screened before entry.
 Please wear a face covering as well as suitable clothing if it is raining as you will have to wait outside.

 Video Consultations - If your doctor decides you need to take part in a video consultation the link below shows you how this will happen.

 Please note we are not issuing sick/fit notes for employers for patients who are self-isolating.
-Please visit:
+Please follow the link below: